Kolun

 Kolun (Колун) is a village in the municipalities of Foča, Republika Srpska and Foča-Ustikolina, Bosnia and Herzegovina.

+History

+Within the village there is a Turbe that was constructed in 1761, inside are buried Sheikh Murat and his son Salih.

 Demographics

 According to the 2013 census, its population was 17, all living in the Republika Srpska part, thus none living in the Foča-Ustikolina part.